cad106uk/cyberhive_test/README.md

 `./server_code: /lib64/libc.so.6: version `GLIBC_2.18' not found (required by ./server_code`

 My first attempt to fix this was to compile and add the GLIBC_2.18 library the to LD_LIBRARY_PATH.
 This did not work and just caused everything to throw a segmintation fault.

-My second attempt to fix this is to install
+My second attempt to fix this is to install rustup on the server machine and compile the rust program there.
+This worked